North Yemen civil war: Stalemate

-The royalist radio tried to widen the split in republican ranks by promising amnesty to all non-royalists once the Egyptians were withdrawn.
+The royalist radio tried to widen the split in republican ranks by promising amnesty to all non-royalists once the Egyptians withdrew.
 Al-Badr also promised a new form of government: "a constitutionally democratic system" ruled by a "national assembly elected by the people of Yemen".
 At Sallal's request, Nasser provided him with ammunition and troop reinforcements by transport plane from Cairo.
 By August, the royalists had seven "armies", each varying in strength between 3,000 and 10,000 men, with a total somewhere between 40,000 and 60,000.
 There were also five or six times as many armed royal tribesmen, and the regular force under Prince Mohamed.
-In early June they moved into Sirwah in eastern Yemen.
-On June 14 they entered Qaflan and on July 16 they occupied Marib.
-According to official Egyptian army figures, they had 15,194 killed.
+In early June, they moved into Sirwah in eastern Yemen.
+On June 14, they entered Qaflan and, on July 16, they occupied Marib.
+According to official Egyptian army figures, 15,194 of their troops had died.
 The war was costing Egypt $500,000 a day.
 The royalists had lost an estimated 40,000 dead.
 In late August, Nasser decided to get the Soviets more involved in the conflict.
 He convinced them to cancel a $500 million debt he had incurred and provide military aid to the republicans.
-In early May, Sallal fired his Premier, General Hassan Amri, and appointed Ahmed Noman in his place.
+In early May, Sallal fired his premier, General Hassan Amri, and appointed Ahmed Noman in his place.
 Noman was considered a moderate who believed in compromise.
 He had resigned as president of the republican Consultative Council in December in protest against Sallal's "failure to fulfill the people's aspirations".
-Noman's first act was to name a new 15-man Cabinet, maintaining an even balance between Yemen's two main tribal groupings, the mountain Zaidi Shias, who were mostly royalist, and the Shafi'i Sunnis, who were mostly republican.
+Noman's first act was to name a new 15-man Cabinet, maintaining an even balance between Yemen's two main tribal groupings, the Zaidi Shias from the mountains, who were mostly royalist, and the Shafi'i Sunnis, who were mostly republican.